Extensions of multicurve stabilizers are hierarchically hyperbolic: Introduction

 When $S$ has genus at least 2, the Birman exact sequence tells us that the mapping class group of $S$ and the mapping class group fixing a marked point $z \in S$ fit into the short exact sequence where $\pi_1(S)$ is identified with the point pushing subgroup of $\mcg(S;z)$.
 This allows us to create a $\pi_1(S)$-extension of any subgroup $G < \mcg(S)$ by taking the full preimage of $G$ in $\mcg(S;z)$.

 Because the mapping class group of $S$ is naturally isomorphic to the outer automorphism group of $\pi_1(S)$, every $\pi_1(S)$-extension of an abstract group $G$ produces a monodromy homomorphism $G \to \mcg(S)$.
 The extension groups arising from the Birman exact sequence are therefore the extensions whose monodromies have trivial kernel.
-Since a $\pi_1(S)$-extension is determined up to isomorphism by the monodromy into $\mcg(S)$, there is an active interest in understanding how properties of the monodromy influence the properties of the $\pi_1(S)$-extension group.
+Since a $\pi_1(S)$-extension is determined up to isomorphism by the monodromy into $\mcg(S)$, understanding how properties of the monodromy influence the properties of the $\pi_1(S)$-extension group is an important problem in mapping class groups.

 The first examples of $\pi_1(S)$-extensions arise from 3-manifolds that fiber over the circle with fiber $S$.
-In these examples, $G \cong Z$ and Thurston's geometerization proved that any such $3$-manifold admits a hyperbolic structure if and only if the image of the monodromy is generated by a pseudo-Anosov element of $\mcg(S)$; see \cite{Thurston_fibering_over_circle}.
+In these examples, $G \cong Z$ and, by Thurston's Geometerization Theorem, any such $3$-manifold admits a hyperbolic structure if and only if the image of the monodromy is generated by a pseudo-Anosov element of $\mcg(S)$; see \cite{Thurston_fibering_over_circle}.
 Work of Farb and Mosher \cite{Farb_Mosher_convex_cocompact} plus Hamenst\"adt \cite{Hamenstadt_extensions_of_surface_groups} expanded Thurston's result to prove that a $\pi_1(S)$-extension of a group $G$ is \emph{Gromov hyperbolic} if and only if the monodromy has finite kernel and \emph{convex cocompact} image; see also \cite{Mj_Pranab_Metric_bundles}.

 In the present work, we study the geometry of $\pi_1(S)$-extensions when $G$ is the stabilizer in $\mcg(S)$ of a multicurve on $S$.
 While the presence of Dehn twists in $G$ prevents these extensions from ever being Gromov hyperbolic, we prove they are \emph{hierarchically hyperbolic}.
-This gives a positive answer to a question of Durham, Dowdall, Leininger, and Sisto \cite[Question 1.9]{DDLS_Veech_groups} asked as part of a search for a robust definition of geometric finiteness in the mapping class group; see Section \ref{sec:geom_finite} for further discussion of this motivation.
+This gives a positive answer to a question of Dowdall, Durham, Leininger, and Sisto \cite[Question 1.12]{DDLS_Veech_groups_II} asked as part of a search for a robust definition of geometric finiteness in the mapping class group; see Section \ref{sec:geom_finite} for further discussion of this motivation.

 \begin{thm} Let $S$ be a closed orientable surface with genus at least 2.
 Let $\alpha$ be a multicurve on $S$ and $G_\alpha$ be the stabilizer of $\alpha$ in $\mcg(S)$.
 If $E_\alpha$ is the full preimage of $G_\alpha$ in $\mcg(S;z)$, then $E_\alpha$ is a hierarchically hyperbolic group. \end{thm}